- Importing the structure of files

 To open the connection to the Informix database, use HOpenConnection

-and specify the name of the connection to open.
+and specify the name of the connection to be opened.
 The connection name was defined when importing the structure of files into the analysis.

 : If you try to read the data file directly (HReadFirst